djh1997/proj324/docs/index.md

 [random point video](log/IMG_1188.TRIM.MOV)

+I tried to install opencv to do the image processing built the install failed and after I spoke to my supervisor he confirmed my suspicion that opencv was too over powered for my project

+so I did some more research around low power blob detection in python and found Skimage which has a function for Determinant of Hessian(doh) blob detection which should be quick enough the only issue I then had was getting the image from the camera into the right format since the doh blob need a numpy array as luck would have it skimage has a built in converter

 I then conneted the camera and started blob detection and got that working ![final mock-up design image](log/IMG_1190.JPG)

+then I started to convert the shades.py (the file that controls the lcd and camera) and telegrambot.py (the script that enables remote control via a chat client bot) this involved more work than I had initially expected since passing variable around wasn't as easy as I had hoped

 I decided to use telegram to add remote control so that you could adjust the colour of the tint [remote control](https://t.me/smartsheadsfypbot)